Dexus/blueimp-file-upload-expressjs-plus/README.md

 * imageVersions (support for width='auto')
 * uniqueFilename: true (generate uuid filename)
 * thumbnail (changed width from 99 to 100)
+* saveOriginal: false (blueimp saves original but added this flag to remove original in case all you want is the resized imageVersions)
 * removed copyImgAsThumb dependency. if you set it to true it'll create the default thumbnail. but if you don't use it and just set a bunch of imageVersions it'll create those versions anyways.